FailAcademy/learning/adp-london/_slides/week-01/03-async-javascript.md

 Promises

 * The next generation in async code after callbacks
-* Allow us to write code that we can reason abount, and maintain control over
+* Allow us to write code that we can reason about, and maintain control over

 Pre-test: